joshbegley/nyt-latest/README.md

 `French health authorities reported 1,377 additional confirmed cases of the new coronavirus on Wednesday, at 186,573, bringing the moving 7-day average above the 1,000 threshold for the first time since the first half of May, when France eased its lockdown.`\
 https://nytimes.com/reuters/2020/07/30/world/europe/30reuters-health-coronavirus-france-casualties.html?searchResultPosition=3

-**‘This Beautiful Man’: Obama, Bush and Clinton Honor John Lewis**\
+**‘This Beautiful Man’: Obama, Bush, Clinton and Pelosi Honor John Lewis**\
-`At the funeral for Representative John Lewis, former Presidents Barack Obama, George W. Bush and Bill Clinton paid tribute to the civil rights icon.`\
+`At the funeral for Representative John Lewis, former Presidents Barack Obama, George W. Bush and Bill Clinton, along with Speaker Nancy Pelosi paid tribute to the civil rights icon.`\
 https://nytimes.com/video/us/politics/100000007264823/john-lewis-funeral.html?searchResultPosition=4

 **Waldemar Gonzalez, Social Worker Who Drew on His Own Hard Life, Dies at 72**\